Have you ever wondered if there were validated ways to develop a social enterprise idea that you weren’t yet taking advantage of yet?

 Whether you share passions with past participants working on causes like gender equality, economic empowerment, sustainable technology in rural areas, or healthy active living for older adults - or bring your own - this course provides the tools to quickly integrate the true needs of your customers into your offerings and build stronger social enterprises.

-Sign up for the next cohort of +Acumen Lean Startup Principles for Social Impact today!
+Sign up for the next cohort of Acumen Academy's Lean Startup Principles for Social Impact course today!